Northern Hemisphere UHECR data further supports CMBR photons with weak U(1) component: Introduction and Theory

 We should be able to observe the effects of a strongly SU(2) dominant CBR to this day (Tipler, 2005).
-Tipler (2005) argues that it is quite likely that the present day CBR would largely retained its SU(2) dominant structure, so the theory is testable inside the laboratory.
-One of the important properties of a SU(2) dominant CBR is that it does not couple with right handed fermions (such as right handed electrons and quarks).
+Tipler (2005) argues that it is quite likely that the present day CBR would largely retain its SU(2) dominant structure, so the theory is testable inside the laboratory.
+One of the important properties of an SU(2) dominant CBR is that it does not couple with right handed fermions (such as right handed electrons and quarks).
 It is suspected that the UHECR could be high energy protons and Iron (Fe) Nuclei.
-Because the theorized SU(2) dominant CBR does not couple with right handed fermions, it can be shown that the Greisen-Zatsepin-Kuzmin (GZK) effect would not be as strong, and the UHECR could propagate across distances that are 10 times greater (Tipler, 2005).
+Because the theorized SU(2) dominant CBR does not couple with right handed fermions, it can be shown that the Greisen-Zatsepin-Kuzmin (GZK) effect would not be as strong, and the UHECR could propagate from sources 150 times further away than traditionally accepted (Tipler, 2005).
 Note that this does not mean the GZK effect would be nonexistent, rather, that it would be not as prominent; and indeed, it was not seen immediately in scientific investigations.
 Because of the theorized SU(2) dominant CBR, it can also be shown that the Sunyaev-Zel'dovich (SZ) effect should also be a factor of two too low when measured (Tipler, 2005; Tipler and Piasecki, 2018).

-Tipler is not the only researcher who theorizes about a SU(2) dominant CBR photon gas in order to solve cosmological problems.
-For example, Hahn and Hofmann (2017) have done theoretical work showing how a SU(2) dominant CBR resolves tension in the behavior of the Hubble Constant.
-Hahn, Hofmann, and Kramer (2019) and Hofmann (2020) further demonstrate various properties of a SU(2) dominant CBR cosmology, and how it fits current cosmological observations.
+Tipler is not the only researcher who theorizes about an SU(2) dominant CBR photon gas in order to solve cosmological problems.
+For example, Hofmann (2013) uses the idea of an SU(2) dominant CBR to explain the anomalous temperature anisotropies of the CBR at large angles.
+Hahn, Hofmann, and Kramer (2019) and Hofmann (2020) demonstrate various properties of an SU(2) dominant CBR cosmology, and how it fits current cosmological observations.

+Whereas a traditional CBR has a mean-free path of 3 Mpc for UHECR protons (Longair 1994 p.
+340), Tipler shows that an SU(2) dominant CBR would have a mean free path of 450 Mpc (approximate redshift z = 0.1).
+Since the fractional energy loss by pion creation is approximately 10\%, this indicates UHECR protons might potentially be able to propogate from truly cosmic distances of up to 4.5 Gpc in this SU(2) cosmology (Tipler, 2005).